jpatterson97/FinalSubmission/README.md

 # Final Submission

-Included in this Zip file is:
+Included in this Zip file are:

 1. All of the items listed below for hardcopy submission (.pdf)
    - Requirements document